Can AI Actually Build My Business Reports Safely?

 Safe output across every endpoint

-With a Metrics Layer, results stay consistent whether users consume insights through AI chat, an MCP server, dashboards, or exports.
+With a Metrics Layer in place, results stay consistent regardless of how users consume insights — through AI chat, an MCP server, dashboards, or exports.
 Prompts produce the same answers the finance team expects, the same definitions sales leadership presents, and the same totals operations reports each week.

 Where PowerMetrics fits

-PowerMetrics is a metric‑first analytics platform built to make this safe pattern practical for growing teams:
+PowerMetrics is a metric-first analytics platform built to make this safe pattern practical for growing teams.
+Key capabilities include:

-- Metric catalog with certification: Build a shared library of trusted metrics with owners, statuses, and descriptions users understand.
+- Metric catalog with certification: Build a shared library of trusted metrics with owners, statuses, and descriptions that users actually understand.

 - Semantic context for AI: PowerMetrics AI prioritizes certified definitions, valid dimensions, and constraints instead of raw columns.